 Molly had Tonks over for dinner midweek.
 I didn’t mind spending more time with her; we had to go over our story for her parents.
-It turned out that Andromeda lost her temper when Tonks said she was dating me.
-I couldn’t blame her as I was a horrible partner for anyone.
-In an attempt to bring peace, Ted said they’d have the two of us over for dinner.
-I knew this when I agreed to be her decoy man.
+It turned out that Andromeda lost her temper when Tonks said she was dating me and I couldn’t blame her as I was a horrible partner for anyone.
+In an attempt to bring peace, Ted said they’d have the two of us over for dinner, which I knew when I agreed to be her decoy man.
 I followed Tonks’ lead and didn’t mention our ‘date’ for Friday.
 It was, after all, Order business.

-Sirius was in another sulky mood that day.
-He sauntered in for dinner about twenty minutes into it.
-Tonks was being her usual loquacious self.
-Her liveliness made my insides squirm in ways that they hadn’t squirmed since I took the N.E.W.T.s.
+Sirius was in another sulky mood that day, sauntering in for dinner about twenty minutes into it.
+Tonks was being her usual loquacious self - her liveliness made my insides squirm in ways that they hadn’t squirmed since I took the N.E.W.T.s.
 After dinner, everyone made their way up to bed until it was just the adults downstairs.
 I made tea and offered a cup to Tonks as I sat down next to her.
 Molly and Arthur went upstairs looking rather lasciviously at one another.
 Sirius smirked as they left.
 I, however, had other things on my mind than Arthur and Molly’s love life.

 “I think we should go over our story,” I said quickly not quite meeting her eyes.
 I pointed my wand at a drawer and summoned some parchment and quills.
 “Do you have any ideas?”

 I laughed quietly and leaned closer to her to see her notes.
 “Hmm.”
-I was trying to think of the layout of books in the Hall of Knowledge.
-I wanted to be realistic.
+I was trying to think of the layout of books in the Hall of Knowledge, wanting to be realistic.
 “Manticores,” I decided.
 “It would be close by.”
 Tonks nodded jotting down my answer.
 “So we were just looking at books and started dating?”
-I asked.
-She had been the one contemplating this for a few days.
-I was expecting some embellishment.
+I asked with a glance at Tonks’ heart shaped face.
+She had been the one contemplating this for a few days - I was expecting some embellishment.

-Tonks shot me a look.
-“Don’t be a dolt; I’ll think Sirius is rubbing off on you.”
+Tonks shot me a stern look.
+“Don’t be a dolt - I’ll think Sirius is rubbing off on you.”
 Sirius shrugged indifferently to her jibe.
 “I tripped and our books and papers got mixed up,” she said grinning.
 “We had to spend hours separating the books.”

 “More like your limbs,” Sirius interjected with a boyish grin.

-Tonks ignored his comment.
+Tonks continued, ignoring his comment.
 “Then you offered to take me out for drinks.
 We’ve been seeing each other since then.”
 Tonks looked somewhat apprehensive.
 I could tell she didn’t spend a lot of time romanticizing.
 “How does it sound?”

 “Sounds like you’ve had your nose in too many trashy novels during your Duty,” Sirius said laughing.
 “How exactly did you manage to charm him so in one afternoon?
 Why didn’t it annoy him to pieces that you put such a dent in his schedule?”
 I could tell that Sirius was enjoying goading us, but it was getting in the way.

-“I think it sounds perfectly feasible,” I said cutting off his barrage of questions.
+“I think it sounds perfectly feasible,” I said to cut off his barrage of questions.
 “We could add that I was captivated by your smile, just to add something in there to distinguish this from all of the other trashy novels being written about us.”
-Tonks smiled the very same captivating smile I was thinking of moments before.
-Sirius rolled his eyes.
+Tonks smiled the very same captivating smile I was thinking of moments before and Sirius rolled his eyes.
 “And we could say that we talked about our common interests while out for drinks.”

 Tonks had a pensive expression on her face.
 “Common interests?”
 She was jotting down the highlights of our conversation.
 “Quidditch?”
 I nodded.
 “Who’s your team?”
-I said it was Braga Broomfleet.
-Tonks made a face.
+I said it was Braga Broomfleet, causing Tonks to make a face.
 “I’m for the Appleby Arrows.”
-I chuckled.
-That team hasn’t won in their league as far back as I could remember.
+I chuckled - that team hasn’t won in their league as far back as I could remember.
 “How about Defense against the Dark Arts?”
 I raised my brow.
 “Well, you were a D.A.D.A. prof and I’m an Auror.
 That’s enough to make a connection.”
 I agreed feeling that this conversation would get me into a few uncomfortable moments.